Course Descriptions 2025-2026

 1 year.
 Grades 6-12.

 Math Fundamentals continues to build the algebraic skills developed in elementary mathematics.
 Areas of focus include ratios, rates, proportions, percentages, arithmetic operations, negative numbers, properties of numbers, variables and expressions, geometry and the coordinate plane, fractions and decimals, numbers and operations, solving equations, relationships and functions, systems of equations, and various other math concepts.
+This course helps students start thinking and discussing how math can be used to solve real-life problems and serve others.

 Pre-Algebra

-Algebra I
+Algebra 1

 1 year.
+2-day class.
 Grades 9-12.
 Fulfills 1.0 of 3.0 Math credit requirement.

 This course builds the foundation for all future math classes.
 Although applications of algebra will be studied, students benefit greatly by learning to be diligent and attentive to details in this math class.
 Students will also be challenged to think critically with abstract concepts.
 They will solve, graph, and apply linear equations and inequalities, systems of equations, quadratic and exponential equations.
-The overall emphasis of this course will be on understanding the “why” of algebra through mastery of concepts and skills, and application to real world problems.
+The overall emphasis of this course will be on understanding the ‘why’ of algebra through mastery of concepts and skills, and application to real world problems.
 Students will also review basic operations involving integers, fractions, decimals, and percentages.
 Additional fees will apply if there are less than 5 students.

 Prerequisite: Successful completion of Pre-Algebra or the equivalent (as determined by the instructor)